-Radford University continues to enjoy a healthy demand for its academic programs among Virginia residents and first generation students.
-Reflective of Radford University's growth and diversity, the Class of 2019 is composed of 1,962 new freshmen from 318 Virginia high schools and 159 out-ofstate and international high schools, and represents 21 nations.
-Almost one-third (32 percent) of Virginia residents in the class are from northern Virginia and more than 37 percent of the new freshmen are first generation college students.
-Over 32 percent of the new freshmen class identify themselves as ethnic minorities, with 16.6 percent as African American and 8.1 percent as Hispanic/Latino.
+Radford University continues to enjoy a healthy demand for its academic programs among Virginia residents and first-generation students.
+Reflective of Radford

+University's growth and diversity, the Class of 2020 is composed of 1,751 new freshmen from 303 Virginia high schools and 128 out-of-state and international high schools, and it represents 19 foreign nations.
+Almost one-third (31 percent) of Virginia residents in the class are from northern Virginia, and more than 41 percent of the new freshmen are first generation college students.
+Over 33 percent of the new freshmen class identify themselves as ethnic minorities, with 18.8 percent as African-American and 8.1 percent as Hispanic/Latino.